 Again, thank you for your willingness to serve the people of California in the important role of a judicial officer.

-When you are prepared to answer all of the questions in one session, complete the application online.
-The application for a judicial position may be completed online by clicking on the following link Superior Court Application.
+The application for a judicial position may be completed online by clicking one of the following links: